 Tragedy infamously marred the Munich Games when 11 Israeli athletes were taken hostage and killed by Palestinian terrorists.
 Although the Olympics continued and the incident led to increased security, the message of international peace promoted by the Games was permanently damaged.

 Human rights were at the forefront of the Montreal Games after 22 African nations boycotted the Olympics because New Zealand was participating.
 Earlier that year, New Zealand had sparked outrage among African countries when it sent its national rugby team to play in South Africa, which was under apartheid.
 This marked the first of several politically motivated boycotts of the Olympics.

 Despite his struggles with Parkinson’s disease, former heavyweight boxing champion and Olympic gold medalist Muhammad Ali lit the Olympic flame during the opening ceremony of the 1996 Atlanta Games.
-It was an emotional start to the Olympics’ Centennial.
-Learn about the most emotional moments of the Winter Olympics.
+It was an emotional start to the Olympics’ centennial.

 In a short-lived moment of alliance, North and South Korea marched together for the first time in Sydney’s opening ceremony.
 Rather than carry their respective national flags, the North and South Korean teams (in identical uniforms) joined hands and waved a unification flag featuring a blue map of Korea.

-During the Beijing Games, champion American swimmer Michael Phelps and his teammates set a new world record in the medley relay event, awarding Phelps his eighth gold medal (the most won in a single Olympic Games) and pushing his medal count over that of his record-holding predecessor, Mark Spitz.
+During the Beijing Games, champion American swimmer Michael Phelps and his teammates set a new world record in the medley relay event.
+Phelps was awarded his eighth gold medal (the most won in a single Olympic Games), which pushed his medal count over that of his record-holding predecessor, Mark Spitz.
 Upon winning his eighth medal, Phelps had nothing but humble words for his audience: “Records are meant to be broken no matter what they are.”